Dominican Republic Citizenship by Descent (Through Parents)

 How long does it take to get Dominican citizenship by descent?

-Many cases complete in roughly 5–6 weeks once documents and translations are ready.
-Retrievals or corrections can extend timelines.
+Cases with complete documentation (including clear photos of both sides of your parent's most recent cédula) typically complete in roughly 5–6 weeks once documents and translations are ready.
+Cases referred to the Inspectorate department can take several months and typically require an in-person interview.
+Retrievals or corrections can also extend timelines.
 Get a tailored estimate via the assessment form.

 How to get my Dominican citizenship if my parents are Dominican?